-Fig. 3.14 Unhappy - by education
+Fig. 3.16 Unhappy - by income

 Fig. 3.15 Unhappy - by employment status

 Only 11-13% of Estonian young people trust the politicians and political parties.
 European Parliament is the most trusted political institution.
 Although the young have considerable trust in police (65%), the legal system deserves somewhat less (52%) trust.
 Men, and those not from a discriminated group, report higher trust.